Western Michigan University: West Campus

 Stewart Clocktower, flanked by Waldo Library to the left, and the University Computing Center.

 West Campus is the primary and largest WMU campus in Kalamazoo, and is usually referred to as "Main Campus."
 Most of the university academic and administrative buildings are on West Campus, including the College of Arts and Sciences, Haworth College of Business, College of Education and Human Development, College of Fine Arts, the Lee Honors College and Waldo Library.
-Many of the residence halls are found scattered throughout West Campus, while other dormitories (affectionately referred to as "The Valleys") are adjacent to West Campus in Goldsworth Valley.
+Many of the residence halls are found scattered throughout West Campus, while other dormitories (known as "The Valleys") are adjacent to West Campus in Goldsworth Valley.

-Waldo Library is the main branch of the University Libraries, which is the fourth largest university library system in Michigan.
+Waldo Library is the main branch of the university libraries.
 The library offers books, a cafe, student commons, study rooms, a flight simulator lab, and a virtual reality lab.